 Solo practitioner whose personal brand is the conversion engine

-US Tax Help is a solo-practitioner expat tax site run by Ted Kleinman, proving personality beats polish.
-Ted’s photo is the homepage hero.
-His first-person copy (“I’m not here for the IRS… I’m here for my clients”) sets the tone.
+US Tax Help is a solo-practitioner expat tax site run by Ted Kleinman.
+Ted’s photo is the homepage hero, and his first-person copy positions him as a client advocate against the IRS.
 His bio: 30 years of experience, AICPA and OSCPA memberships, and personal history of living in Saudi Arabia, Korea, and Japan.

-Google Reviews from named reviewers (Lynn R.: “He is prompt, thorough and very knowledgeable when it comes to the nuances of tax treaties”) provide third-party validation.
+Google Reviews from named reviewers back him up, specifically praising his responsiveness and tax-treaty expertise.
 His service pledge is unusually direct: if he makes an error that results in penalties, he pays them himself.

 The design is a modest-budget WordPress site.
-No chat, no scheduling tool, and the contact form asks “Have you read our fee structure page?” which adds friction.
-But this demonstrates what a solo CPA can achieve with genuine personality.
+No chat, no scheduling tool, and the contact form gates submissions behind a fee-structure acknowledgment, which adds friction.

 Straight Talk CPAs